-- (1) A letter from the Natural Resources Conservation Service stating approval of the facility is to be received by the City. - (2) A subsurface soils investigation is to be done, with special emphasis on identifying sinkholes. - (3) The depth of the water table in the area of the detention pond shall be noted. - (4) The entire detention basin is to be stripped. - (5) The pond is to be crownvetched, including the bottom and all sides of the embankment. - (6) All earth fill shall be free from brush, roots and other organic material - (7) Minimum top width of embankment shall be eight feet. - (8) The bottom of the pond is to be sloped towards the outlet structure. - (9) Riprap is to be installed below all inflow and outflow pipes to minimize erosion. - (10) There is to be reinforcement steel in all concrete structures. - (11) A concrete cradle is to be provided for the outlet pipe. - (12) All construction joints are to be watertight. - (13) An impervious central core is to be constructed in the embankment to be made of a compacted clay material. - (14) The cutoff trench in the embankment is to be excavated to impervious subsoil or bedrock. - (15) The contractor shall maintain the detention basin to design dimensions throughout construction, unless pond is to be used as a siltation basin during development of the site.
-If the pond is to be used as a siltation basin, it shall be returned to design dimensions following the completion of construction. - (16) Maintenance of the detention basin shall be made part of the land development agreement between the developer and the City. - (17) Detail and section shall be provided for the outlet risers on the detention basin.
-Sectional view is also required for the spillway. - (18) Design calculations for the detention basin shall be submitted to the City Engineer's office. - (19) The developer shall demonstrate that such ponds are designed, protected and located to assure that public safety is maximized and health problems are prevented.
-All protective devices shall be adequately screened
+- (1) A letter from the Natural Resources Service Lehigh County Conservation District stating approval of the facility is to be received by the City, when required. - (2) A subsurface soils investigation is to be done, with special emphasis on identifying sinkholes. - (3) The depth of the water table in the area of the detention pond-stormwater control measures shall be noted.

+The entire detention basin is to be stripped.

+The pond is to be crownvetched, including the bottom and all sides of the embankment.

+- (4) All earth fill shall be free from brush, roots and other organic material - (5) Minimum top width of embankment shall be eight feet. - (6) The bottom of the pond is to be sloped towards the outlet structure. - (7) Riprap is to be installed below all inflow and outflow pipes to minimize erosion. - (8) There is to be reinforcement steel in all concrete structures. - (9) A concrete cradle is to be provided for the outlet pipe. - (10) All construction joints are to be watertight. - (11) An impervious central core is to be constructed in the embankment to be made of a compacted clay material. - (12) The cutoff trench in the embankment is to be excavated to impervious subsoil or bedrock. - (13) The contractor shall maintain the detention basin to design dimensions throughout construction, unless pond is to be used as a siltation basin during development of the site.
+If the pond is to be used as a siltation basin, it shall be returned to design dimensions following the completion of construction. - (14) Maintenance of the detention facilities stormwater control measures shall be made part of the land

+- development agreement between the developer and the City. - (15) Detail and section shall be provided for the outlet risers on the detention facilities stormwater control measures.
+Sectional view is also required for the spillway. - (16) Design calculations for the detention facilities stormwater control measures shall be submitted to the City Engineer's office. - (17) The developer shall demonstrate that such stormwater control measures are designed, protected and located to assure that public safety is maximized and health problems are prevented.
+All protective devices shall be adequately screened either by landscaping or another alternative method acceptable to the City Engineer. - (18) Overflow shall be controlled to prevent property damage.